Meat Eater or Vegetarian: What Is Better?

 The problem I most often see with vegetarian diets is that people replace animal protein with grains, carbohydrates, and low-quality proteins like soy.

 Soy is indeed a dense protein, but it is estrogenic (the mortal enemy of ovary body types!) and of a low quality.
-Meat eaters, by the way, are just as guilty of eating too much grain.
+Meat eaters, by the way, are just as guilty of eating too much grains.

-So everyone could benefit from eating more vegetables and less grain, but it’s especially important to make sure you are eating right when you’ve just made a drastic change to your diet like cutting out animal protein.
+So everyone could benefit from eating more vegetables and less grains, but it’s especially important to make sure you are eating right when you’ve just made a drastic change to your diet like cutting out animal protein.